Drone duo that heals crops with pictures from the sky

 According to the World Bank, India imports seeds worth $850 million annually from countries such as The Netherlands, Italy and Thailand.
 That level of import dependance on something as fundamental as seeds is troublesome for a large agricultural nation.

 “There is now a major government push towards ‘make in India’ and self-reliance.
 That should also extend to seeds because it is the foundation of food systems.
 India has plenty of arable land and 15 agroclimatic zones.
-With enabling policies, we can create many hubs like Ranebennur across the country and not just be self-reliant buy also become a significant exporter,” says Attavar.
+With enabling policies, we can create many hubs like Ranebennur across the country and not just be self-reliant but also become a significant exporter,” says Attavar.

 How plums can be a juicy business for India’s Himalayan farmers